January’s Writing Prompt: Small Sketches of People and Things Around You

 Suddenly you find yourself staring at the same blank page for 20 minutes wondering “Where do I start?”
 By starting with these small sketches, you can quickly transition to the message you’re really trying to deliver.
 (I’ve even been known to do this when writing birthday cards!)

 Did you do the prompt?
 I’d love to see your descriptions!
-Share them with me in a comment below.
+Share them with me on Facebook.